Perception12/Perception12/README.md

 - 🔭 I’m currently working on my MERN Stack
 - :wink: I'm Proficient in Python
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently working with Flutter framework
 - 👯 I’m looking to collaborate on Full stack web development and mobile app development
 - 🤔 I’m looking for help with Backend & APIs
 - 💬 Ask me about Frontend Technologies